Computer and Uses of Computers

 This topic must be taught in the classroom or a computer lab.

-Ask the students to identify some places where the computers are used.
+- Ask the students to identify some places where computers are used.

-Help students think in an out-of-the-box manner by asking them to give examples other than what is already mentioned in the book.
+- Help students think in an out-of-the-box manner by asking them to give examples.

 2. Warm-Up

-2. Ask students to write down the first word that comes to mind when thinking of the word computer.
+What is the first thing that comes to mind when you think of the word ‘computer’?

 Possible Answers: cartoon, games, homework, office, conference call